Skip to content

 HPV DNA testing

 Detects high-risk HPV strains before they cause cellular changes.
-Available as cervical HPV DNA (women) or anal HPV DNA (men, typically for MSM or immunocompromised).
+Available as cervical HPV DNA Test for women, or a urine-based Male HPV Test for men.
+Mediway does not perform anal HPV testing.

 Full testing service →